alpha-b0t/.github/profile/README.md

 ### 24/7 Results

 We understand that the financial markets never sleep, and neither should your investments.
-With Yellow Moon Capital Research, you can rest assured that our strategies are designed to generate consistent income and growth, providing you with peace of mind at all times.
+With Yellow Moon Capital Research, you can rest assured that our strategies are designed to generate consistent income and growth, providing you with peace of mind around the clock.

 ### Quantitative Strategies